ga4gh-beacon/beacon-v2/README.md

 ### Changes

+#### 2022-03-14: Moving documentation into this repository

+As of today the new/emerging Beacon v2 documentation is meintained in this repository.
+We're testing rendered versions (same text/code base) through Github actions ([here](https://beacon-project.io/beacon-v2-unity-testing/)) and [ReadTheDocs](https://beacon-v2-unity.readthedocs.io/en/latest/).

 #### 2022-03-11: Removing `yaml` export version

 Since moving to having the source in YAML the existence of a separate `yaml` export seems unnecessary & maybe confusing.
 Removed.